mdbloice/Pyrea/README.md

 This will install the latest version of Pyrea from PyPI.

 ## Usage
-The Pyrea software package is the accompanying software for our paper: *Parea: multi-view ensemble clustering for cancer subtype discovery*[^1].
+The Pyrea software package is the accompanying software for our paper:

+Pfeifer, B., Bloice, M.D., & Schimek, M.G.
+(2022). *Parea: multi-view ensemble clustering for cancer subtype discovery*. arXiv. <https://arxiv.org/abs/2209.15399>

 While Pyrea allows for flexible and custom architectures to be built, two structures are discussed specifically in the paper cited above, namely Parea 1 and Parea 2.

-Both the structures, which are described in detail below as well as in the paper mentioned above, can be quickly generated and applied to your data using two helper functions, `parea_1()` and `parea_2()`, and can be quickly run as follows
+Both the structures, which are described in detail below as well as in the paper mentioned above, can be quickly generated and applied to your data using two helper functions, `parea_1()` and `parea_2()`, and can be quickly run as follows:

 ```python
 import pyrea